 Ban Thung Hong: the indigo village

-National parks and nature corner in Phrae
+National parks and other natural areas in Phrae

 On weekends and summer days (March/April), many Thais come to cool off and splash around at the main waterfall, Namtok Mae Kaeng Luang and its 7 levels.

-And speaking of waterfalls, if you love nature, there is another one worth a look, Wow rong Waterfall.
-Located in the north of the province, around fifty kilometers from the center, the discreet waterfall (because little known to the general public) is away (4 km) from the main road 101 which goes up towards Nan.
-The waterfall is surrounded by forest and its appearance is reminiscent of the so-called "sticky" waterfall of Bua Thong. (north of Chiang Mai) because it is easy to go back up on foot, or at least understand that it is not slippery due to the nature of the limestone rock.
+And speaking of waterfalls, if you love nature, there is another one worth a look, Huai Rong WaterfallLocated in the north of the province, about fifty kilometers from the center, this secluded waterfall (little known to the general public) lies 4 km off the main road 101 that leads up to Nan.
+Surrounded by forest, the waterfall's appearance is reminiscent of the so-called "sticky" waterfall of Bua Thong (north of Chiang Mai), as it is easy to climb on foot, or at least understand that it's not slippery due to the nature of the limestone.

 Finally, another national park, more secondary but also special, the Doi Pha Klong National Park, located along Route 1023, 20 km west of the provincial capital.
 The latter is special because its attraction is linked to these rock formations, but no "yellow mushrooms"